gildesmarais/gil_beats/README.md

 - [ ] add tests
 - [ ] add github actions for ci/cd
 - [ ] publish as a crate

-For swiftbar output

-- [x] make clickable with url